How to connect InCarDoc iOS and Android to OBD adapter?

 1) "How to choose an OBD II adapter: Wi-Fi or Bluetooth".

-2) "You Should Know About The Car Compatibility with OBD-II" or "What cars are supported "
+2) "What cars are supported "

 To run a car diagnostic with the iOS device, please follow these easy steps:

-1. Start car's engine.
+1. Start the car's engine.

 2. Plug your OBD Device to your car's OBD2 diagnostic port.
 The OBD-II port is usually located within 2 feet (0.61 m) of the steering wheel.
-Check that adapter is powered.
+Check that the adapter is powered.

-WiFi OBD adapters:
+Wi-Fi OBD adapters:

-In app settings check/set WiFi as connection type
+In app settings check/set Wi-Fi as connection type

 Bluetooth 4.0/BLE adapters